sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 ![log_top_tab](../screenshots/log_top_tab.png)

-In particular, you'll find options that will allow you to save a specific log result within your home directory inside SAS Studio, but also as html and pdf.
+In particular, you'll find options that will allow you to save a specific log result within your home directory inside SAS Studio, but also to save it as html or print it directly.

 <a name="subsect3"></a>